nrzaman/take-home-assessment-2025/README.md

 ```
 brew install python
 ```
-- You may also follow the steps documents at [this link](https://docs.python.org/3/using/mac.html).
+- You may also follow the steps documented at [this link](https://docs.python.org/3/using/mac.html).
 3. Confirm Python installation by running:
 ```
 python --version